State of the Great Lakes 2025

 Is groundwater negatively affecting the water quality of the lakes?

-Generally, no. Groundwater typically provides good quality water to tributaries in the basin and to the Great Lakes.
-In some areas of the Great Lakes watershed, however, groundwater has elevated levels of pollutants, such as nitrate and chloride.
-There are also contaminated groundwater sites being actively investigated and remediated.
+Generally, no. Groundwater typically provides good quality water to tributaries in the Great Lakes basin and to the Great Lakes.
+However, in some watersheds in the Great Lakes basin, groundwater contains elevated levels of pollutants, such as nitrate and chloride.
+There are also groundwater sites contaminated by other chemicals that are being actively investigated and remediated.

 See the Groundwater assessment